haziqj/phd-poster/docs/_pages/01-introduction.md

 \langle x,x' \rangle_\mathcal{X} \approx \sum_{t=1}^{T-1} (z_{t+1} - z_t)(z_{t+1}' - z_t'),
 $$

-so we can proceed with either any of the kernels listed above.
+so we can proceed with either the linear, fBm, or any other kernels which make use of inner products.

 ## Scale Parameters and Krein Spaces